openxpki/openxpki/doc/operation/logging.rst

-Each log message consists of a fixed string describing the event plus a list of normalized parameters which are appended as key/value pairs to the message so it is easy to search the log for certain or feed it to a log analysis programm like logstash.
+Each log message consists of a fixed string describing the event plus a list of normalized parameters which are appended as key/value pairs to the message, so it is easy to search the log for certain or feed it to a log analysis program like logstash.

 * cakey/key: subject key identifier of the used key
 * certid: certificate identifier
 * wfid: id of the workflow
 * action: name of a workflow action or called API method
-* token: alias name of the token/key, e.g. "ca-signer-1"
+* token: alias name of the token/key, e.g., "ca-signer-1"
 * pki_realm: name of the pki realm

 Example (line breaks are for verbosity, logfile is one line)::